-Barrett vows to be apolitical as Democrats warn of threat to health care
+Barrett promises to be apolitical as Democrats warn of threat to health care

 Democrats acknowledged there is little they can do to stop Barrett’s confirmation.
-So they seemed determined to use the hearings to portray Republicans as a threat to the Affordable Care Act, and the nomination as a last-ditch effort to save Trump should next month’s election lead to litigation in the Supreme Court.
+So they seemed determined to use the hearings to portray Republicans as a threat to the Affordable Care Act and the nomination as a last-ditch effort to save Trump should next month’s election lead to litigation in the Supreme Court.

 On optics alone, Sen. Cory Booker (D-N.J.) seemed to speak for everyone when he said, “There is nothing about this that is normal.”